Towards Generalising Neural Implicit Representations: Related Work

-Later works investigated larger scenes\cite{chabra2020deep,Peng2020convoccupancy}, however many of these methods did not expand the size of the area described by a given embedding, instead proposing methods to recover encodings for a small local region where a neural representation can then extract shape information. \citet{Peng2020convoccupancy} interpolated between encoded points in a volume or plane, to generate the conditioning vector for a occupancy network in a region around the encoded point. \citet{chibane2020implicit} took a similar approach, adding also multiple resolutions of encoded volumes.
-A separate group of works\cite{jiang2020local, chabra2020deep, tretschk2020patchnets} all took a slightly different approach from above and divided the scene into regions generating a small encoding for each region.
-Both \cite{jiang2020local} and \cite{chabra2020deep} make use of a grid of small local encodings, whereas \cite{tretschk2020patchnets} make use of a number of oriented spherical patches of differing radii each with an encoding.
+Later works investigated representing larger scenes\cite{chabra2020deep,Peng2020convoccupancy}.
+Many of these methods did not expand the size of the area described by a given embedding, instead proposing methods to recover encodings for a small local region where an implicit representation can then extract local shape information. \cite{Peng2020convoccupancy} (Convolutional Occupancy Networks) interpolated between encoded points in a volume or plane, to generate the conditioning vector for a occupancy network in a region around the encoded point. \cite{chibane2020implicit} took a similar approach, adding also multiple resolutions of encoded volumes.
+A separate group of works\cite{jiang2020local, chabra2020deep, tretschk2020patchnets} all took a slightly different approach from above and divided the scene into regions, generating a small encoding for each region.
+Both \cite{jiang2020local} and \cite{chabra2020deep} made use of a grid of small local encodings, whereas \cite{tretschk2020patchnets} made use of a number of oriented spherical patches of differing radii each with an encoding.

-Further improvements to implicit representations in general were proposed by \citet{sitzmann2020implicit} and \citet{tancik2020fourier} showing that adding higher frequency information to simple networks, drastically improved their ability to generate high quality reconstructions. \citet{duan2020curriculum} proposed a curriculum based learning approach for implicit representations, improving reconstruction quality of complex local details.
+Further improvements to implicit representations in general were proposed by \cite{sitzmann2020implicit} and \cite{tancik2020fourier} showing that adding higher frequency information to simple networks drastically improved their ability to generate high quality reconstructions. \cite{duan2020curriculum} proposed a curriculum based learning approach for implicit representations, improving reconstruction quality of complex local details.

-Other works have used implicit representations for a number of other tasks, most notably novel view synthesis\cite{martin2020nerf, mildenhall2020nerf, sitzmann2019deepvoxels}.
+Other works have used implicit representations for a number of other tasks, most notably novel view synthesis\cite{martin2020nerf, mildenhall2020nerf, sitzmann2019deepvoxels, zhi2021inplace}.

 There have also been a number of works considering the application of multi-task approaches to 3D problems\cite{pham2019jsis3d, lahoud20193d,hassani2019unsupervised,liang2019multi}.
 Multi-task learning has enabled improvements where tasks are related or closely coupled, such as semantic and instance segmentation\cite{lahoud20193d,pham2019jsis3d}.
-As well \citet{hassani2019unsupervised}, made use of a multi-task setup in unsupervised training to learn an embedding space over 3D point-cloud inputs.
+As well, \cite{hassani2019unsupervised} made use of a multi-task setup in unsupervised training to learn a useful embedding space for 3D point-cloud inputs.